alchemy-fr/Phraseanet-Docs/en/User/Guide/Edit.rst

     Refer to :ref:`the section dedicated to selections <Display-Selections>` in the display area.

-Batch selections allows to write common informations for media to be more productive.
+Batch selections allows to write common information for media to be more productive.

 To go from one field to an other, **use the Tab key of the keyboard**.